areaofeffect/hello-world/week1/README.md

 # Assignments Week 1

-1. Join our slack.
-We will help you through questions and guide installing any of the software below.

-2. Download and setup your computer for coding.
+1. Download and setup your computer for coding.
 Come to next prepared class with [VSCode](https://code.visualstudio.com/download) installed.

-3. Review our 'From Silicon to Singularity' notes above.
+2. Review our 'From Silicon to Singularity' notes above.
 This is a (very brief) overview of the world of computation, coding and the internet.

-4. Pick any of the hello world examples from above and modify to say a different message.
+3. Pick any of the hello world examples from above and modify to say a different message.
 We will discuss the differences between the languages next class.

-5. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
+4. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
 Write three things you learned, we will share next class.